Garth619/blueocean/wp-content/plugins/media-library-assistant/readme.txt

 * When Replication <strong>is not active</strong>, the term is created in the current language only.
 It is not copied to any other active language and will not be assigned to items in any language other than the current language.

 If you use Replication to automatically create terms in non-current languages they will be created with the same text value as the source term in the current language.
 You can always go to the taxonomy edit page and change the source text to an appropriate value for the other language(s).
 If you do not use Replication you can always go to the taxonomy edit page and add translations with an appropriate value for the other language(s).

-<h4>Thumbnail Substitution Support, mla_viewer</h4>

-<strong>NOTE: Google has discontinued the File Viewer support for thumbnail images.</strong> This solution supports dynamic thumbnail image generation for PDF and Postscript documents on your site's server.
-You can also assign a "Featured Image" to any Media Library item.
-For non-image items such as Microsoft Office documents the featured image will replace the MIME-type icon or document title in an <code>[mla_gallery]</code> display.
-Simply go to the Media/Edit Media screen, scroll down to the "Featured Image" meta box and select an image as you would for a post or page.

-The dynamic thumbnail image generation for PDF and Postscript documents uses the PHP <code>Imagick</code> class, which <strong>requires ImageMagick and Ghostscript</strong> to be installed on your server.
-If you need help installing them, look at this <a href="https://wordpress.org/support/topic/nothing-but-error-messages" title="Help with installation" target="_blank">PDF Thumbnails support topic</a>.
-If you don't have them on your server you can still use the Featured Image support to supply thumbnails for your non-image items.

-Ten <code>[mla_gallery]</code> parameters provide an easy way to simulate thumbnail images for the non-image file types.

-* <strong>mla_viewer</strong> - must be "true" or "single" to enable thumbnail substitution.
-Use "true" unless you experience generation failures due to memory limitations on your server.
-Use "single" to generate one thumbnail at a time, which may be slower but requires less memory.
-* <strong>mla_viewer_extensions</strong> - a comma-delimited list of the file extensions to be processed; the default is "ai,eps,pdf,ps" (do not include the dot (".") preceding the file extension).
-You may add or remove extensions (when support for additional types becomes available).
-* <strong>mla_viewer_limit</strong> - the upper limit in megabytes (default none) on the size of the file to be processed.
-You can set this to avoid processing large documents if performance becomes an issue.
-* <strong>mla_viewer_width</strong> - the maxinum width in pixels (default "150") of the thumbnail image.
-The height (unless also specified) will be adjusted to maintain the page proportions.
-* <strong>mla_viewer_height</strong> - the maxinum width in pixels (default "0") of the thumbnail image.
-The width (unless also specified) will be adjusted to maintain the page proportions.
-* <strong>mla_viewer_best_fit</strong> - retain page proportions (default "false") when both height and width are explicitly stated.
-If "false", the image will be stretched as required to exactly fit the height and width.
-If "true", the image will be reduced in size to fit within the bounds, but proportions will be preserved.
-For example, a typical page is 612 pixels wide and 792 pixels tall.
-If you set width and height to 300 and set best_fit to true, the thumbnail will be reduced to 231 pixels wide by 300 pixels tall.
-* <strong>mla_viewer_page</strong> - the page number (default "1") to be used for the thumbnail image.
-If the page does not exist for a particular document the first page will be used instead.
-* <strong>mla_viewer_resolution</strong> - the pixels/inch resolution (default 72) of the page before reduction.
-If you set this to a higher number, such as 300, you will improve thumbnail quality at the expense of additional processing time.
-* <strong>mla_viewer_quality</strong> - the compression quality (default 90) of the final page.
-You can set this to a value between 1 and 100 to get smaller files at the expense of image quality; 1 is smallest/worst and 100 is largest/best.
-* <strong>mla_viewer_type</strong> - the MIME type (default image/jpeg) of the final thumbnail.
-You can, for example, set this to "image/png" to retain a transparent background instead of the white jpeg background.</td>

-When this feature is active, gallery items for which WordPress can generate a thumbnail image are not altered.
-If WordPress generation fails, the "Featured Image" will be used, if one is specified for the item.
-If the item does not have a Featured Image, supported file/MIME types (PDF for now) will have a gallery thumbnail generated dynamically.
-If all else fails, the thumbnail is replaced by an "img" html tag whose "src" attribute contains a url reference to the appropriate icon for the file/MIME type.

-Four options in the Settings/Media Library Assistant MLA Gallery tab allow control over mla_viewer operation:

-* <strong>Enable thumbnail substitution</strong><br />
-Check this option to allow the "mla_viewer" to generate thumbnail images for PDF documents.
-Thumbnails are generated dynamically, each time the item appears in an <code>[mla_gallery]</code> display.
-* <strong>Enable Featured Images</strong><br />
-Check this option to extend Featured Image support to all Media Library items.
-The Featured Image can be used as a thumbnail image for the item in an <code>[mla_gallery]</code> display.
-* <strong>Enable explicit Ghostscript check</strong><br />
-Check this option to enable the explicit check for Ghostscript support required for thumbnail generation.
-If your Ghostscript software is in a non-standard location, unchecking this option bypasses the check.
-Bad things can happen if Ghostscript is missing but ImageMagick is present, so leave this option checked unless you know it is safe to turn it off.
-* <strong>Ghostscript path</strong><br />
-If your Ghostscript software is in a non-standard location, enter the full path and name of the executable here.
-The value you enter will be used as-is and the search for Ghostscript in the usual locations will be bypassed.

-<h3>Field-level Substitution Parameters</h3>

-Field-level substitution parameters let you access query arguments, custom fields, taxonomy terms and attachment metadata for display in an MLA gallery or in an MLA tag cloud.
-You can also use them in IPTC/EXIF or Custom Field mapping rules.
-For field-level parameters, the value you code within the surrounding the ('[+' and '+]' or '{+' and '+}') delimiters has three parts; the prefix, the field name (or template content) and, if desired, an option/format value.

-<h4>Prefix values</h4>

-There are ten prefix values for field-level parameters.

-* <strong>request</strong> - The parameters defined in the <code>$_REQUEST</code> array; the "query strings" sent from the browser.
-* <strong>query</strong> - The parameters defined in the <code>[mla_gallery]</code> shortcode.
-* <strong>custom</strong> - WordPress Custom Fields, which you can define and populate on the Edit Media screen or map from various sources on the Settings/Media Library Assistant Custom and IPTC/EXIF tabs.
-* <strong>terms</strong> - WordPress Category, tag or custom taxonomy terms.
-* <strong>meta</strong> - WordPress attachment metadata, if any, embedded in the image/audio/video file.
-* <strong>pdf</strong> - The Document Information Dictionary (D.I.D.)and XMP metadata, if any, embedded in a PDF file.
-* <strong>iptc</strong> - The IPTC (International Press Telecommunications Council) metadata, if any, embedded in the image file.
-* <strong>exif</strong> - The EXIF (EXchangeable Image File) metadata, if any, embedded in a JPEG DCT or TIFF Rev 6.0 image file.
-* <strong>xmp</strong> -  Data defined by the Extensible Metadata Platform (XMP) framework, if present.
-XMP metadata varies from image to image but is often extensive.
-* <strong>template</strong> - A Content Template, which lets you compose a value from multiple substitution parameters and test for empty values, choosing among two or more alternatives or suppressing output entirely.

-<h4>Field-level option/format values</h4>

-You can use a field-level option or format value to specify the treatment of fields with multiple values or to change the format of a field for display/mapping purposes.

-Two "option" values change the treatment of fields with multiple values:

-* <strong>,single</strong> - If this option is present, only the first value of the field will be returned..
-* <strong>,export</strong> - If this option is present, the PHP <code>var_export</code> function is used to return a string representation of all the elements in an array field.

-Seven "format" values help you reformat fields or encode them for use in HTML attributes and tags:

-* <strong>,raw</strong> - If you want to avoid filtering a value through the WordPress <code>sanitize_text_field()</code> function you can add the ",raw" option.
-* <strong>,commas</strong> - For numeric data source parameters such as "file_size" you can add the ",commas" option to format the value for display purposes.
-* <strong>,attr</strong> - If you use a substitution parameter in an HTML attribute such as the <code>title</code> attribute of a hyperlink (<code>a</code>) or <code>img</code> tag you can add the ",attr" option to encode the <, >, &, " and ' (less than, greater than, ampersand, double quote and single quote) characters.
-* <strong>,url</strong> - If you use a substitution parameter in an HTML <code>href</code> attribute such as a hyperlink (<code>a</code>) or <code>img</code> tag you can add the ",url" option to convert special characters such as quotes, spaces and ampersands to their URL-encoded equivalents.
-* <strong>,fraction(f,s)</strong> - Many of the EXIF metadata fields are expressed as "rational" quantities, i.e., separate numerator and denominator values separated by a slash.
-The "fraction" format converts these to a more useful format.
-* <strong>,timestamp(f)</strong> - Many date and time values are stored as a UNIX timestamp.
-The ",timestamp" format converts a timestamp into a variety of date and/or time string formats, using the PHP date() function.
-* <strong>,date(f)</strong> - Many EXIF date and time values such as DateTimeOriginal and DateTimeDigitized are stored as strings with a format of "YYYY:MM:DD HH:MM:SS".
-You can format these values by using the ",date" format.